parMaster/geoblock/README.md

 ## Installation

-`make load <country code>` will load a list of IP ranges for a specific country from the  [herrbischoff/country-ip-blocks](https://github.com/herrbischoff/country-ip-blocks) repository and save into `lists` directory.
+`make load <country code> [<country code> <country code> ...]` will load lists of IP ranges for specific countries from the [herrbischoff/country-ip-blocks](https://github.com/herrbischoff/country-ip-blocks) repository and save into `lists` directory.
 For example, to load usual suspects:

-	make load ru
-	make load cn
-	make load by
+	make load ru cn by

 `make add` will copy everything where it supposed to be and start services: